 What can parents do?

-- We strongly consider setting up a password manager for your family
+- Consider setting up a password manager for your family

 - Teach your children to follow security best practices, such as: